Way Out Games

 Way Out Games is a 1976-1977 weekly athletic competition game show where a total of 51 teams representing the United States and Puerto Rico competed in a series of athletic events, with emphasis based on humor and the unexpected.

-Way Out Games aired on CBS from September 11, 1976 to September 4, 1977 and was hosted by Sonny Fox.
-The show was produced by Barry & Enright Productions in association with MGM Television, and originated at Six Flags Magic Mountain in Valencia, California.
+Way Out Games aired on CBS from September 11, 1976 to April 2, 1977, (with reruns continuing through September 3, 1977) and was hosted by Sonny Fox.
+The show was produced by Barry & Enright Productions in association with MGM Television, and originated at Magic Mountain in Valencia, California.

 Gameplay

 Every week, three different teams would compete in various athletic events and would earn points for winning an event.
 The team that won the first event scored one point, the second event awarded two points, and the final event awarded three points.
 The team with the most points after the third event would come back on a later show to compete against other winning teams.
 Prizes and trophies would also be given to the winners.

 There would be 17 weeks of regular competition, 6 weeks of Quarterfinals (with one Quarterfinal having only two teams), 2 weeks of Semi-Finals, and a Championship Final, with one match each week.

 In the Championship finals, shown in April 1977, Oregon defeated Indiana.